mervecoskunn/project-portfolio-4/README.md

      ![colors](documentation/colors.png)

-- [Amazon web service](https://aws.amazon.com/console/) I used AWS, another option used like Claudinary.
-Because I already use it.
+- [Amazon web service](https://aws.amazon.com/console/) I used AWS and I followed this page to implement it.
+[How to implementAWS to project](https://simpleisbetterthancomplex.com/tutorial/2017/08/01/how-to-setup-amazon-s3-in-a-django-project.html)

 - The links I added below belong to their own websites related to the posts shared on the blog page.
 The content and free photographs from these pages were used.

 - [Espresso House](https://espressohouse.com/)